Random optimization problems at fixed temperatures: Introduction

 \subsubsection{Traveling Salesman Problem (TSP)}

-Given a graph $G$ with the weights on the edges the Traveling Salesman Problem asks to find a Hamiltonian cycle, that is a cycle that goes through every vertex of the graph exactly once, with the smallest combined weights of its edges.
+The traveling salesman problem asks to find a Hamiltonian cycle, that is a cycle that goes through every vertex of the graph exactly once, with the smallest combined weights of its edges.

-The first mathematical treatment of the Traveling Salesman problem dates back to $19^{\textnormal{th}}$ and the works of Hamilton and Kirkman (see~\cite{biggs1986graph}).
+The first mathematical treatment of the traveling salesman problem dates back to $19^{\textnormal{th}}$ century and the works of Hamilton and Kirkman (see~\cite{biggs1986graph}).
 The first general formulation of the problem is due to Menger in 1928~\cite{menger1928theorem}, followed by a spike of research on this problem in various forms.
 For more on the history of this problem, we refer to~\cite{schrijver2005history}.
-Similarly to MMP, in 1980's TSP a randomized version of TSP became of interest and was heavily studied from the perspective of statistical physics~\cites{mezard1986replicaTSP, krauth1989cavity, percus1999stochastic, sourlas1986statistical,vannimenus1984statistical, mezard1985replicas} using similar techniques such as cavity and replica methods as well as numerical simulations.
-In the line of work~\cites{karp1985probabilistic, FriezeSorkinTSP, DyerFriezeTSP, KarpTSP} using patching algorithms, it was rigorously shown that the weight of the minimum Hamiltonian cycle on the directed complete graph with independent Uniform[0,1] random weights with high probability is the same as the weight of the minimal matching.
-In 2004~\cite{FriezeTSP}, Frieze showed a similar result in the symmetric version of this problem, \ie~on undirected graph, this time proving that with high probability the weight of the optimal Hamiltonian cycle is equal to the weight of the optimal 2-factor (a 2-regular subgraph or, equivalently, a union of cycles).
-W\"aslund computed the limiting expected value of the minimum Hamiltonian cycle on complete bipartite graph~\cite{wastlund2006limit} and on complete graph~\cites{wastlund2006traveling, WastlundTSP}.
+Similarly to MMP, in the 1980s TSP a randomized version of TSP became of interest and was heavily studied from the perspective of statistical physics~\cite{mezard1986replicaTSP, krauth1989cavity, percus1999stochastic, sourlas1986statistical,vannimenus1984statistical, mezard1985replicas} using similar techniques such as cavity and replica methods as well as numerical simulations.
+In the line of work~\cite{karp1985probabilistic, FriezeSorkinTSP, DyerFriezeTSP, KarpTSP} using patching algorithms, it was rigorously shown that the weight of the minimum Hamiltonian cycle on the directed $K_n$ with independent Uniform[0,1] random weights with high probability is the same as the weight of the minimal matching.
+In 2004~\cite{FriezeTSP}, Frieze showed a similar result in the symmetric version of this problem, \ie~on undirected $K_n$, this time proving that with high probability the weight of the optimal Hamiltonian cycle is equal to the weight of the optimal 2-factor (a 2-regular subgraph or, equivalently, a union of cycles).
+W\"astlund computed the limiting expected value of the minimum Hamiltonian cycle on complete bipartite graph~\cite{wastlund2006limit} and on complete graph~\cite{wastlund2006traveling, WastlundTSP}.
 Although the asymptotic normality of the minimum weight over Hamiltonian cycles was asked in both Euclidean and mean-field settings, see~\cite[Section 5]{SouravSurvey}, we are unaware of any results in this direction beyond concentration inequalities derived in \cite{RheeTalagrandTSP}.
 For applications of our result to this model, see Section~\ref{sec: TSP}.